jeremycollake/recent-files-exclusions/README.md

 # Recent Files Exclusions

-Recent Files Exclusions is a tiny app that provides a way to exclude a folder and all its files and subfolders from the Windows Recent Files list (the lower pane in Explorer's home view).
+Recent Files Exclusions provides a way to recursively exclude files and folders from the Windows Recent Files list (the lower pane in Explorer’s home view).
+This capability is not otherwise available since Windows only allows hiding specific files from Recent Items, and only after they get added.

 ## Why is it necessary?